-If you have been experiencing a few of these symptoms lately, you might be on your way of getting a clinical burnout.
+If you have been experiencing a few of these symptoms lately, you might be on your way to getting a clinical burnout.

-What to do when you feel you have a Burnout:
+What to do when you feel you have Burnout:

 - Overcome stress (University of Massachusetts Medical School, 2003)